OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/VariablesFieldsAndParameters.rst

       {
          return x;
       }
-      x = 5;
+      x = 5;    // can never be executed
     }

-That last line, ``x = 5`` would never run as a value would always be returned before that line could execute.
+That last line, ``x = 5`` would never run as a value would always be returned from the method (ending the method) before that line could be reached.

 If you put return statements inside a conditional statement, you have to make sure that every possible path through the program reaches a return statement.
 The compiler will let you know if that’s not the case.
 For example, the following method is incomplete:

 .. code-block:: java

-   public double absoluteValue(double x) {
+   public double absoluteValue(double x)
+   {
       if (x < 0)
       {
          return -x;